MinecraftJohn/wifi-connect/README.md

   <h1>Custom Portal Web Page</h1>
 </div>

 > Note: This project was tested on controller firmware v1.7.0 only.
-We will need to use base64 method to display images because using an external is not [supported](https://www.tp-link.com/us/support/faq/3264/).
+We will need to use base64 method to display images because using external is not [supported](https://www.tp-link.com/us/support/faq/3264/).

 ### What is this?